aaron-grau/curic/react/projects/synthesizer/README.md

 #### `TONES` and `NOTE_NAMES` Constants

-In this step, let's create a constants file which will help us keyboard keys (e.g. `a`, `s`) into frequencies (i.e. tones) which we will need to create `Note`s.
+In this step, let's create a constants file which will help us translate keyboard keys (e.g. `a`, `s`) into frequencies (i.e. tones) which we will need to create `Note`s.

 * Create a `util/tones.js` file.
-* From there export a `TONES` constant, a JavaScript object mapping note names to frequencies.
+* From there export a `TONES` constant, a JavaScript object mapping key names to frequencies.
 Something like this,

   ```js
     export const TONES = {